In the sections below you will find the policies in relation to key areas.

 - Differentiation appropriate to pupils’ needs will be catered for.
 In particular, careful consideration will be given to planning programmes of work for pupils with Special Educational Needs and to provide work which challenges/extends the creativity of very able children.

 - The time devoted to each subject will be in accordance with DfES guidance.

 The Nursery forms an important part of our Academy.
-It has follows the Foundation Stage curriculum.
+It follows the Foundation Stage curriculum.
 The Nursery staff work closely with all the teaching staff to ensure that everyone understands the role of the Nursery within our academy and that curriculum plans show continuity and progression.

 The education of the four year olds will be primarily concerned within the framework covering the Early Learning Goals but the teachers concerned will be aware of the national curriculum demands and teach according to individual need and age.

 Responsibility for subjects taught, including some financial responsibility will be delegated to curriculum co-ordinators .